An unlikely excuse used to explain away a suspicious wound or injury.

 In Robot Chicken, one comedic short involves a couple at a family abuse help-clinic.
 The man asks what they could do about their situation, and the clinic official asks: "Well, have you tried Nerf doors?"
 The couple look at each other for a moment and the man replies: "What about stairs; we're going to need some Nerf stairs too," followed by a nod from the woman.

-American Dad turns this one on its head with thorough use of Not What It Looks Like.
+American Dad! turns this one on its head with thorough use of Not What It Looks Like.
 A stressed Roger gives Francine a black eye, which she tells the neighbors came from running into a door.
-Later on, she trips over the mop and hurts herself more, explaining it by saying "It was my fault for leaving the mop out".
+Later on, she trips over the mop and bruises the other eye on a door for real, explaining it by innocently remarking "It was my fault for leaving the mop out".
 Naturally, they assume Stan is beating Francine and call the cops on him.
 None of this is helped by the fact that Stan, under house arrest, is lazing about in a bathrobe and asking questions like "How did you get hurt?" (in complete honesty), making him look like the stereotypical wife-beating scumbag.

-In The Simpsons, Snake comes into Dr Nick's surgery with a bleeding stomach.
+In one episode Snake comes into Dr Nick's surgery with a bleeding stomach.
 His reasoning: "I like, fell onto a bullet, and it like, drove itself into my gut..."
 Not missing a beat, the receptionist casually ticks off "liquor store robbery" on her clipboard.
 Dr. Nick tells him to save the stories for the courts and leads him back to the office.

 In another episode, Homer is seen to be choking Bart on TV... with Doctor Hibbert watching.
 Hibbert remarks something like "So that's how he got all those bruises on his trachea!
 Tight bowtie, my ass..."